Kovah/LinkAce/README.md

 ### :bulb: Support for LinkAce

-I built LinkAce to solve my problem, and I now offer my solution and code to your without charging anything.
+I built LinkAce to solve my own problem, and I now offer my solution and code without charging anything.
 I spent a lot of my free time building this application already, so I won't offer any *free* personal support, customization or installation help.
 If you need help please visit the [community forum](https://community.linkace.org/) and post your issue there.

 You can get personal and dedicated support by **becoming a [Patreon](https://www.patreon.com/Kovah)** or **[Github Sponsor](https://github.com/sponsors/Kovah)**. :star: